 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
-You will find Gynaecologists with more than 36 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 33 years of experience on Lybrate.com.
 You can find Gynaecologists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Bhawana Mishra

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Submit a review for Dr. Bhawana MishraYour feedback matters!

 She Is Well Experience Doctor..
 She Is Very Friendly, She Tell Each Point How To Takcr ..
 She Is 24/7 Avaial Through Phone I Recommend Dis Doc To Every1..
 100% N Big Thumbsup

 Hello Doctor, I got married 3 year's before.
 From my marriage till now we have intercourse.
 My wife's telling that in her uterus my sperm are getting in to her or not.
 That feeling is appearing to her.
 Then regularly periods getting but months 2 or 3 days after only getting.
 For her I am inserting to her vagina she is getting pain.
 One or two times blood has come.
 I get scared.
 Please tell me how we can have intercourse?
 Every month failure only appearing.